 After one year I reversed the mod, and here’s why:

 The result is a much quieter upstroke of the keys by damping the loudest element of the board.
 This is not without consequences though, you lose a bit of key travel.
-I performed this mod on the 4th Feb 2016, but since last week I undid the mod by removing the rubber bands.
+I performed this mod on the 4th Feb 2016, but since January 2017 I removed the mod by getting rid of the rubber bands.
 The tradeoff of a more silent board is not worth it if you lose that much key travel.

 Is this board worth it?